Durmitor Dreams of Northern Montenegro: A Guide to Mountain Romance

-Uncover Northern Montenegro’s soaring mountainous landscapes, dramatic canyons & crystal glacial lakes with this travel guide.
+Uncover Northern Montenegro’s soaring mountainous landscapes, dramatic canyons & crystal glacial lakes with this travel guide — all the must-do’s Montenegro has to offer.

 Montenegro — literally “Black Mountain” — feels like stepping into a storybook.
 Tucked into Southeast Europe, this tiny country packs dramatic, craggy peaks, mirror‑bright glacial lakes, honeycombed medieval villages and a slender ribbon of Adriatic coastline that shimmers in the sun.